 Bearish candlesticks come in many different forms, patterns and sizes.
 Their uniqueness and combinations give a hint as to what may happen in the future.
 That’s why it’s so important to decipher their meaning.

-BEARISH CANDLESTICKS – HOW DO YOU READ THEM
+BEARISH CANDLESTICKS – HOW DO YOU READ THE BEARISH CANDLESTICK

 Each candlestick is showing the price movement for the day.
 The opening price, closing price, the high of day and the low of day.
 The color of the candlestick tells you if the opening or closing price was higher.